leah-jala/PP5-PaperDreams7Apr/README.md

 ![Products Page](docs/wireframes/wf-products.JPG)
 ![Product Details Page](docs/wireframes/wf-product-detail.JPG)

-The checkout pages are very similar to what users would expect
+The checkout pages are very similar to what users would expect.
+I had hoped to make the checkout pages a bit more sophisticated but in practice didn't have time.
 ![Checkout](docs/wireframes/wf-checkout.JPG)
 ![Checkout Success](docs/wireframes/wf-checkout-success.JPG)

 ## The Surface Plane